fgorina/Our_CarND_Capstone/notes.md

 The goal is to label the images and generate a csv text file.

-Initially we planned to use one of the object detection models which have good detection accuracy but unfortunately the ones which provided good accuracy were too slow, so we decided a two part approach:
+Initially we planned to use one of the object detection models which have good detection accuracy directly in the control loop but unfortunately the ones which provided good accuracy were too slow, so we decided a two part approach:

 - Lookup the traffic light boxes with an accurate model.
 We used the __faster_rcnn_inception_v2_coco_2018_01_28__ from the object model zoo.
 It gave good traffic light box detection but was too slow to use in the ROS control loop.

+- Retrain an SSD which will be much faster although probab ly less accurate.

-- Compute the __color__ of the light.
-Here we had a problem with the __real__ images.
+To ompute the __color__ of the light we had a problem with the __real__ images.
 Sometimes (near always) the intensity of the active light was enough to saturate the camera that just gave __white__.
 So we could not use the __color__ of the pixels.
 We decided to use its position into the traffic light box detected by the f__aster_rcnn_inception_v2_coco_2018_01_28__.
 So red lights where labeled when the intensity of the top third was the maximum, yellow ones when highest intensity was in the middle and green ones when at the bottom.

 - To compute the intensity we used just the average of the center pixels of every third of the returned box.